Nemo64/replicator/README.md

 That way, this project can profit off of decades of persistence experience (raid, SAM, nfs, rsync, mounts etc) and existing deliver systems (apache, nginx, CDN's etc) without reinventing the wheel.

+## Current implementation

+- ✔ filesystem as source and target
+- ✔ json format support
+- ✔ plugins for additional sources, targets and formats
+- ✔ data re-formatting
+- ✔ matrix data duplication
+- ~ restart recovery (deletions aren't detected yet)
+- ~ rebuild on config change
+- ⨯ plugin for aws s3 support with cdk stack
+- ⨯ plugin for exif/id3 as source format
+- ⨯ plugin for csv source and target format
+- ⨯ plugin for sql source and target format

 ## Usage

 ### cli usage